jeffreycwitt/hn202/docs/class-8.md

 Al Shafi'i helps find a middle ground between the Traditionalist and the Rationalists by providing a kind synthesis.
 As a result, he helps shape the canonical hadith literature that emerges in the 9th century.

-How does he provide this synthesis:
+How does he provide this synthesis?

-**First**, in a nod to the traditionalists, Al-Shafi'i justifies portions of the Hadith literature by asserting that Muhammad is not only the "deliver of the message" but also the "interpreter"
+**First**, in a nod to the traditionalists, Al-Shafi'i justifies portions of the Hadith literature by asserting that Muhammad is not only the "deliver of the message" but also the "interpreter".

 The Quran does not stand alone.
 In order to be understood it has to be interpreted, and Muhammad is the true interpreter.